ran0603/quran-digest-bot/README.md

   - `/start` – Welcome message
   - `/help` – How to use
   - `/verse` – Get a verse instantly
-- 🕰️ Automated daily reminders (8:00 AM server time)
+- 🕰️ Automated daily digests (8:00 AM server time)
 - 🗃️ Lightweight local database using **lowdb**
 - 📜 Smart logger with color-coded console + file logs
 - 🧩 Modular structure for clarity and maintainability